GoogleCloudPlatform/gcp-fedramp-quickstart/README.md

 ##### devops.hcl variables
 The devops.hcl file will:
-* Deploy a devops project, and
+* Deploy a devops project.
-* Create a terraform state storage bucket
+* Create a terraform state storage bucket.

 Ensure that values for devops project ID "devops_project_id" (in variables.hcl) and bucket name "terraform_state_storage_bucket"  (in commonVariables.hcl) are globally unique.